valerioviale/ScrapeNameAndRoleFromLinkedin/README.md

 What to install?
 You need Python, Selenium, Webdriver, Pandas, Time.
 You can install them using pip:

-pip install selenium webdriver_manager pandas time pip install xlrd
+pip install selenium webdriver_manager pandas time xlrd

 This script logs into a LinkedIn account, navigates to a LinkedIn search results page, and retrieves the name, last name, and role of each of the people listed on the page, then progress to the following page.